Rudra866/Sales-Analysing-Website/src/data/scripts/generate_data/README.md

 CMPT 370 Fall - Group 22

 ## Version History

+* 0.2
+    * Updated for database changes on 2023-10-21.
+SQL schema definitions are now loaded in from a file instead.

 * 0.1
     * Pushed to group repo.
 Supports adding data to all tables in our initial schema.